Tour stops: how to create amazing explanations?

 Thanks to this post, you will be able to create a guided tour in just 4 key steps.
 Thanks to the following table of content, you can go to the section that really interest you.
 However, if you're starting from zero, we recommend you reading this post ...

-You don't know how to create a schedule for your tour or how to update it?
-Here we explain how to change your tour schedule step by step.
-You have to click on “My Tours”, and then search for the tour that interests you (if you have several) and click ...
+Don't you understand how to create a schedule on your tour or how to update it?
+Here's how to change the tour schedule step by step.
+You have to click on "My Tours", and then look for the tour that interests you (if you have several) and click on ...

 • An interactive tour: how to get travelers involved?
 (VIDEO)